A Language-Agnostic Hierarchical LoRA-MoE Architecture for CTC-based Multilingual ASR: Abstract

 \section{Abstract}

 Large-scale multilingual ASR (mASR) models such as Whisper achieve strong performance but incur high computational and latency costs, limiting their deployment on resource-constrained edge devices.
 In this study, we propose a lightweight and language-agnostic multilingual ASR system based on a CTC architecture with domain adaptation.
 Specifically, we introduce a Language-agnostic Hierarchical LoRA-MoE (HLoRA) framework integrated into an mHuBERT-CTC model, enabling end-to-end decoding via LID-posterior-driven LoRA routing.
 The hierarchical design consists of a multilingual shared LoRA for learning language-invariant acoustic representations and language-specific LoRA experts for modeling language-dependent characteristics.
 The proposed routing mechanism removes the need for prior language identity information or explicit language labels during inference, achieving true language-agnostic decoding.
-Experiments on MSR-86K and the MLC-SLM 2025 Challenge datasets demonstrate that HLoRA achieves competitive performance with state-of-the-art two-stage inference methods using only single-pass decoding, significantly improving decoding efficiency for low-resource mASR applications.
+Experiments on MSR-86K and the MLC-SLM 2025 Challenge datasets demonstrate that HLoRA achieves comparable performance to two-stage inference approaches while reducing RTF by 11.7\% and 8.2\%, respectively, leading to improved decoding efficiency for low-resource mASR applications.